ErlinaCahyadi/ErlinaCahyadi/README.md

 Fresh out of college, I
 - Dove headfirst into the realms of PRIDE Health Research Consortium, COOP, and Kepler Academy, to sharpen my skills in both data analytics and marketing.
 - Gave back to the community and guided future data analysts and captains for 2 years as a Data Analytics Executive captain at COOP Careers, a non-profit.
+- Enabled companies from different sectors such as Real Estate and Insurance develop storytelling dashboards and automated workflows, and perform Cloud migrations.
 - Became a Coursera instructor and authored a guided project to educate learners on how to get started on Alteryx.
-- Enable companies from different sectors such as Real Estate and Insurance develop storytelling dashboards and automated workflows, and perform Cloud migrations.

 When I'm not creating dashboards and workflows, you'll find me at the rock climbing gym, skating on the ice, or playing with my cat. 😺